sashi0034/angel-lsp/README.md

   <br>
 </h1>

-WIP
+# Freatures

+- Syntax Highlight for AngelScript
+- Go to Definition
+- Peek References
+- Symbol Rename
+- Symbol Completions
+- Type Checking

+Note: Still in the early stages of development, many features of AngelScript are not fully supported

 ---

 OpenSiv3D Support
-- Put [`as.predefined`](./examples/OpenSiv3D/as.predefined) directly under the workspace directory.
+- Put [`as.predefined`](./examples/OpenSiv3D/as.predefined) directly under the workspace directory for symbol completion.